-The ACLU of North Dakota seeks applicants for the full-time position of Advocacy Manager in their Fargo, ND office.
+The ACLU of North Dakota seeks applicants for the full-time position of Advocacy Manager.

 The ACLU of North Dakota defends civil liberties and civil rights in North Dakota through litigation, legislation, and public education.

 About the opportunity: Reporting to the Campaigns Director, the Advocacy Manager will develop and manage advocacy work statewide.
 They will do so primarily via identifying, shaping, and executing advocacy campaigns in the team's priority issue areas.
 They will work under the direction of the Campaigns Director and will closely collaborate with the Chapter's Communications Department and, to a lesser extent, the Legal Department.

 The annual salary for this position is $76,416 (Level G).
 This salary is reflective of a position based in North Dakota.